-The Fatherhood Specialist is a member of the Strong Start Team which offers assessment, services, education and support to families and children ages 0-11 that are at increased risk for child abuse and neglect.
-The Fatherhood Specialist serves as a specialist in the areas of providing services to low-income fathers, covering child abuse/domestic violence prevention, expressing emotion, and maintaining healthy relationships.
-Services to be provided will include direct client services, parenting and prevention classes, individual visits, resources and referrals.
-The goal for the Fatherhood Specialist is to reach out and serve fathers in the program, to engage them through education and one on one work in order to support their role in the family.
+Strong Start seeks a full-time Fatherhood Specialist.
+The Fatherhood Specialist is part of a community education and support program that offers assessment, education, and support directly to Fathers.
+The goal is to help strengthen families in Travis or Williamson County that have a child age 0-11 who may be struggling.
+The Fatherhood Specialist serves as a specialist providing services to fathers and father-figures with the end goal of increasing the knowledge and awareness of child development, expressing emotion, and maintaining healthy relationships as well as encouraging positive discipline techniques.
+Strong Start uses evidence-based curriculum (Triple P or Nurturing Parenting) in addition to providing domestic violence and child abuse education.
+Services are provided directly to fathers/father figures and include parenting and prevention classes, individual visits, resources, and referrals.
+The goal for the Fatherhood Specialist is to reach and serve fathers in the program, to engage them through education and one on one or group work in order to support their role in the family.

 About this position: